 Sometimes people believe that rehab from an injury should be a progressive upward slope.
 Injuries and pain are tough.
 Everybody responds differently and at different rates.
 We all come from different backgrounds and experiences with pain and injury which can manifest in recovery.
 However, by having a plan in place, we do create more control in the face of the uncontrollable.

 If you’ve gone this far, don’t quit now!
 (That’s a joke and motivation at the same time!)
 But it obviously means you care.
 I care too.
 The first thing is making sure you stay active.
 Whether you are an athlete or not, you don’t need to be sidelined.
-With shoulder pain, we can do alternative exercises that can have the area work in different ways.
+With knee pain, we can do alternative exercises that can have the area work in different ways.

 You would get this from an assessment at Modern Movement Clinic and any other good movement therapist who practices with an evidence-based approach in the greater Denver area.
 You may be a runner, skier, hiker, or just a weekend warrior but that doesn’t mean you need to put your activity to a halt.
 Movement is medicine.

-Other Miscellaneous Questions
+BONUS: Miscellaneous Questions

 Active vs. Passive Therapy – Did I Say We Had to Move?